 From friends and family.
 Some make it more obvious than others.
 In the words of Kate Spencer, “send them love and light and all that shizzle.”
-It’s their issues if they can’t celebrate your successes.
+It’s their issue if they can’t celebrate your successes.
 It’s their issues NOT yours.
-Jealously, envy, mood hoover, whatever you want to call it – they are what they are and you cannot change that.
-Remove yourself from their path, unfollow, defriend if you have to and disengage from their negativity.
+Jealousy, envy, mood hoover, whatever you want to call it – they are what they are and you cannot change that.
+Remove yourself from their path, unfollow, defriend if you have to, and disengage from their negativity.

 Lesson 20 – Your family will be your big overarching WHY

 My hubby and son are my everything.
 As well as my big business why – which is “supporting and helping female entrepreneurs radiate their passion to make them feel unstoppable.”
 My big overarching why are my boys – to have a safe and secure life, to be able to pick up my son from school every day, on time in a relaxed way and spend every holiday with them both.
 No commuting, no 3-hour meetings, no missing the nativity play, no missing open days at the school, no juggling school holidays and no dress code!

 Lesson 21 – Your mum and dad will be your biggest cheerleaders